Winston Blackmore: Canadian polygamy case

 Blackmore and another community leader, James Oler who had replaced Blackmore as FLDS bishop, were arrested by the Royal Canadian Mounted Police in January 2009 and charged with polygamy.
 The charges were later thrown out owing to questions about how the Crown selected its prosecutors.

 The case was reopened by the provincial government in 2014, with the British Columbia Supreme Court confirming that polygamy is against the law in a constitutional case.
 Blackmore's lawyers attempted to appeal the case, which was overruled in May 2016.
 Blackmore's trial began on April 18, 2017.

 On July 24, 2017, Blackmore was found guilty of polygamy in the British Columbia Supreme Court.
-He and Oler face up to five years in prison for violation of Section 293 of the Criminal Code of Canada.
+He and Oler faced up to five years in prison for violation of Section 293 of the Criminal Code of Canada.

 On May 15, 2018, in Cranbrook, British Columbia, special prosecutor Peter Wilson recommended a jail sentence of between 90 days and six months for Blackmore and a term of one month to 90 days for Oler.
 On 27 June 2018, Justice Sheri Ann Donegan sentenced Blackmore to six months' house arrest.
 Oler was sentenced to three months' house arrest.